Agoric/documentation/main/getting-started/intro-zoe.md

 send to others, in this case Bob.

 `zcf.makeInvitation()` takes two required arguments and one optional:
+- `offerHandler`: A function defined in the contract code that processes offers as the contract developer sees fit.

-- `description`: A `String` that should include whatever information is needed for a recipient to know what they are getting in the optional `customProperties` argument
+- `description`: A `String` that should include whatever information is needed for a recipient to know what they are getting in the optional `customProperties` argument.
+- `customProperties`: Optional, any special properties to be included in this `invitation`.
 ```js
 const bobInvitation = zcf.makeInvitation(swapOfferHandler, atomicSwapDescription)